Foundry Uses HPI's 3D Sand Printer To Make Deadline

 The printer at HPI has a job box the size of 70" x 39" x 27" and prints about 1.3" every hour.
 A full job box takes anywhere from 19-23 hours to print, making for an incredibly quick turnaround.

 Hoosier Pattern is rooted in traditional pattern-making and will continue to produce high-quality traditional foundry tooling.
 However, the 3D sand printer opens opportunities to work with clients who need smaller quantities and quicker turnarounds.
 It is a tool in the HPI toolbox used to help customers with projects and set us apart from the competition.
-In fact, Hoosier Patternis the only place in the United States that owns and operates equipment in house and supplies high-volume production tooling.
+In fact, Hoosier Pattern is one of the few shops in the United States that owns and operates its equipment in-house that supplies production sand cores.

 HPI Case Study